ceford/cefjdemos-data-jdm-help/articles/en/menu-items/menu-item-new-item.md

 decoding="async"
 srcset="https://docs.joomla.org/images/thumb/b/b2/Help-4x-Menus-New-Item-metadata-subscreen-en.png/900px-Help-4x-Menus-New-Item-metadata-subscreen-en.png 1.5x, https://docs.joomla.org/images/thumb/b/b2/Help-4x-Menus-New-Item-metadata-subscreen-en.png/1200px-Help-4x-Menus-New-Item-metadata-subscreen-en.png 2x"
 data-file-width="2880" data-file-height="830" width="600" height="173"
-alt="Help-4x-Menus-New-Item-metadata-subscreen-en.png" />
+alt="Menu New Item metadata tab" />

 - **Meta Description**.
 An paragraph to be used as the description of the page.
-[Learn more.](https://docs.joomla.org/Using_The_Meta_Description/en "Special:MyLanguage/Using The Meta Description/en")
 - **Robots**.
 The instructions for web 'robots' that browse to this page.
-Set 'Use Global' in [Global Configuration](https://docs.joomla.org/Help4.x:Site_Global_Configuration/en#robots "Special:MyLanguage/Help4.x:Site Global Configuration/en").
+Set 'Use Global' in Global Configuration.

 ### Associations